 Butterworth’s Keystone Library was a larger format, higher quality series priced more than typical reprint series, but still cheaper than the original editions.
 The series included Butterworth titles that had either gone out of print or, possibly (for slow-selling titles) had leftover sheets from the original printing.

 This 1934 edition of the Selected Poems of Sir William Watson is a first in the series.
 The first publication of this book was in 1928.
 Watson had fallen into obscurity by the time this Keystone Library title was published, to the point that various literary men had issued an appeal for funds to support him in his dotage.

-Dust jackets are on heavy paper with the series name prominently displayed on the spine, jacket front and front flap.
+A text-based, common jacket exists for some early jackets in the series.
+The jackets were redesigned in the form shown below soon afterward.
+The redesigned jackets are on heavy paper with the series name prominently displayed on the spine, jacket front, and front flap.
 Colors include green (below) but also blue and red.
 The price (5s.) is included on the spine and jacket front.
-A series of reviews of the title, probably from the original issue, are on the front jacket flap.
+A series of reviews of the title, probably from the original issue, is on the front jacket flap.
 Some jackets do not include the elaborate arch and series name logo on the front of the jacket.
 A few later titles include unique jackets which probably borrow artwork from their original issues.

 The rear of the flap contains 17 titles published or to be published in the Spring of 1934.
 The rear flap has a prospectus for the series.